SruthiSreejesh/aws-lambda-serverless-vehicle-fitness-check-api/README.md

  All dependencies listed in requirements.txt, including the mysql-connector-python module required for connecting to the MariaDB data.

-## ☁️ Upload to S3 Bucket from EC2
+## ☁️ Upload the zip package to S3 Bucket from EC2
  The EC2 instance is granted permissions to upload directly to S3 without using AWS CLI by assigning it a proper IAM role.

 ### ✅ IAM Role Required for EC2 Instance: